coderofsalvation/coderofsalvation.github.io/about.md

 ## Who am I

-My name is Leon van Kammen, I'm originally from an awesome place called 'Stadskanaal' in Groningen/NL.
+My name is Leon van Kammen, I'm originally from an awesome place called 'Stadskanaal' in Groningen/NL.<br>
-Nowadays I'm a micro devtrepeneur, in other words somebody who is pretty comfortable with code and business.
+Nowadays I'm a micro devtrepeneur, in other words somebody who is pretty comfortable with code and business.<br>
 After graduating I started out as a softwareengineer, and nowadays I love work with people on api/opensource/SaaS/BaaS/PaaS-technology.

 ## Achievements